Mouse Nuts Mattered To Tesla's Q3 Profitability

 A Note About My Contributors

-Much thanks this time to Bonaire, CoverDrive, notasmidgeon, NYer1, and Andreas Hopf.
+Much thanks this time to Bonaire, CoverDrive, notasmidgeon, NYer1 and Andreas Hopf.

-None of them is responsible for my errors and none of them necessarily agrees with my analysis.
+None of them is responsible for my errors, and none of them necessarily agrees with my analysis.

 Disclosure: I am/we are short TSLA VIA OPTIONS.